 2215 W. Irving Park Road, Chicago

 Join St. Benedict in celebrating its 53rd annual Oktoberfest.
 The festival will be held Sept.
 28-30, and guests will enjoy free admission.
 Set in the St. Benedict Courtyard, the event will feature live performers, authentic food, and, of course, beer.
 Bring the whole family and take part in carnival rides all weekend.
 For more information, visit stbensoktoberfest.com.

 1000 Lake Cook Road, Glencoe

 Join in the Garden’s Oktoberfest celebration at Autumn Brews on Oct.
 11 and enjoy a seasonal tasting of select beers.
 Tickets purchased on or before Oct.
 10 are $27 for members and $32 for non-members.
 The Garden encourages guests to buy tickets in advance, due to the event’s popularity.
 Guests will receive a wristband, tasting glass, and tasting sheet at check-in at the McGinley Pavilion.
 Purchase tickets online.

 Want to take a vacation?
 Try…

 Downtown Lake Geneva

-Music, food, local artwork and craftsmen, pony rides for the kids, and tons of dining and shopping specials make the picturesque lake a great weekend getaway for Oktoberfest.
+Entertainment, pony rides, a craft fair, free pumpkin giveaways, cider donuts, a beer tent, and more make the picturesque lake a great weekend getaway for Oktoberfest, Oct.
+6-7.
 To make it extra special, check in at one of the local resorts like Grand Geneva for scenic views from your villa and spa treatments.